thruthesky/firelibrary/README.md

 # TODO

 * Make a forum with chatting functionality. @see Goal

+* Remove `language translation` from `firelibrary` since it should be not part of `Firelibrary`.
+App is responsible for this.

 * counting likes/dislikes
  * Client does not need to get all the documents since it has backend option.